mapbender/mapbender-starter/CONTRIBUTING.md

 So now open the URL in your favorite browser.

 For development reason it's recommended to use Chromium(Chrome) or Firefox.

-# How to contribute

-Third-party patches are essential for the preservation of high standards in Mapbender.

-We simply can't access the huge number of platforms and myriad configurations for running Mapbender.

-We want it as easy as possible to carry out changes to get the modules in your environment to run.

-There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 # Modules